appscode/blog/content/post/stash-v2021.10.11/index.md

 * **Update restic docker image in Stash kubectl plugin:** We have upgraded the underlying restic docker image used by Stash kubectl plugin.

-* **TLS support in Redis addon:** We have added the TLS support for redis addon in this release.
+* **TLS support in Redis add-on:** We have added the TLS support for redis add-on in this release.

 * **MongoDB 5.0.3 and PostgreSQL 14.0 support:** We have added support for MongoDB 5.0.3.
-Now, you can backup your MongoDB 5.x.x using this addon.
+Now, you can backup your MongoDB 5.x.x using this add-on.
 We have also added support for PostgreSQL 14.0.

 ### What Next?